chance10113/web-sprint-challenge-single-page-applications/README.md

 - [ ] A checklist for toppings - at least 4 (hint: name each separately!)
 - [ ] Text input for special instructions
 - [ ] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions

+//HOMEPAGE:
+    Uses "/" route, has a button for the form ("PIZZA?)?
+//PIZZAFORM:
+    Uses "/pizza" route,
+    Text input for name
+        (Needs Validation, .min(2, "Needs at least 2 char")) Dropdown Menu with sizes
+    At least 4 checkboxes for toppings (Give them each seperate Names!)
+    Text Input for Special Instructions
+    Add to Order button that submits form, returning database of name, size, toppings, instructions

 #### Testing MVP